TRT (Testosterone Replacement Therapy)

 Upside Rationale

-Breadth of Benefits (4.0/5.0).
-TRT touches more systems than most prescriptions because testosterone signaling affects muscle, bone, libido, mood, red blood cell production, fat distribution, sexual function, and metabolic health.
-TIMES2 supports benefit in hypogonadal men with type 2 diabetes or metabolic syndrome, and the T Trials program covers sexual function, anemia, bone, vitality, and cognition.
-Breadth is high, but not unlimited.
-TRT does not have good support for cognition, fertility, longevity, detox, or generic healthy-user performance.
-The breadth score stays at 4.0 because the domain spread is large, but the candidate window is narrow.
+Breadth of Benefits.
+TRT (testosterone replacement therapy) touches more body systems than almost any other prescription because testosterone signaling reaches muscle, bone, libido, mood, red-blood-cell production, fat distribution, sexual function, and metabolic health at once.
+TIMES2 supports benefit in hypogonadal men with type 2 diabetes or metabolic syndrome, and the broader trial program spans sexual function, anemia, bone density, vitality, and cognition domains.
+The breadth score stays high rather than maximal because the validated benefits cluster in genuinely deficient men: TRT (testosterone replacement therapy) does not have strong support for fertility, longevity, or generic healthy-user performance, so the domain spread is wide but the qualifying candidate window is deliberately narrow.

 DimensionWeightScoreVisualWeighted